 Hyperion is locked in a 3:4 orbital resonance with Titan.
-Its orbit is chaotic, that is, its axis of rotation wobbles so much that its orientation in space is unpredictable.
+It has an irregular shape, and it tumbles through its orbit (that is, it doesn't spin at a constant rate or in a constant orientation).

 It is possible that Hyperion is a fragment of a larger body that was broken by a large impact in the distant past, and was too close to Titan to have re-accreted.
 The same event has been linked to the enigmatic darkening of lapetus.